mheiber/redux-machine/README.md

 *A tiny lib (12 lines) for creating state machines as swappable Redux reducers*

+> If you are using [Immutable JS](https://facebook.github.io/immutable-js/) in your stores, see [redux-machine-immutable](https://github.com/mheiber/redux-machine-immutable).

 redux-machine enables you to create [reducers](http://redux.js.org/docs/basics/Reducers.html) that can transition between different "statuses."
 These are likes states in a [finite state machine](https://en.wikipedia.org/wiki/Finite-state_machine).
 The goal is for redux-machine to support complex workflows simply while keeping all state in the redux store.
 Keeping all state in the store is good because:

 - redux-machine works with time-travel debugging.
 Time-travel debugging was the main [motivation for building redux itself](https://www.youtube.com/watch?v=xsSnOQynTHs).